CDAlecsa/Optimization-Algorithms-III/README.md

 - this repository is based on the paper 'Asymptotic behaviour of a Strang splitting scheme for damped second-order gradient systems' by Cristian Daniel Alecsa, Titus Pinta & Adrian Viorel

-- the optimization algorithms are presented in the attached '.pdf' file
+- the optimization algorithms can be found in the original paper
 - one cand modify the input parameters in the '.txt' file (in both folders)

 Optimization Algorithms :